dabapps/django-geosimple/README.md

 GeohashField
 ------------

 A `GeohashField` provides a simple way to store a location as a Geohash.
-Interally, the location is stored as a 12-character `CharField`.
+Internally, the location is stored as a 12-character `CharField`.
 The value of the field can be set in a few ways:

 * Directly as a string, if you already know the geohash
 * As a (latitude, longitude) two-tuple